ambit/bms-support/index.md

 ## So what is BMS, exactly?

-BMS is a unified suite of applications that aims to provide a 'single source of truth' for your valuable customer data, empowering users with increased visibility, for faster and smarter decision making.
+BMS is a unified suite of applications that aims to provide a 'single source of truth' for your valuable customer data.

 It's configured as a hosted Software-as-a-Service (SaaS) solution to take advantage of the redundancy, scalability and efficiency inherent in managed, cloud based software.
 For complete accessibility, the interface is optimised to work seamlessly across all manner of device sizes (Desktop, Tablet, Mobile) via responsive design principles.

 BMS features <a class="noRedirect" href="http://www.bmserp.com/applications" target="_blank">applications</a> for Customer Relationship Management (CRM), Configure-Price-Quote (CPQ), Billing and Revenue Management (BRM), Supply Chain Management (SCM) and Service Lifecycle Management (SLM).
 We believe that our core applications add great value when combined in the one unified suite - a single customer file, tracking all interactions, for consolidated work-flow and reporting.

 A broad selection of <a class="noRedirect" href="http://www.bmserp.com/extensions" target="_blank">Extensions and Integrations</a> provide powerful new features and services to enhance the BMS suite.
 In-built flexibility allows for individual customisation, with a number of industry solutions available to facilitate customisation at a lower total cost of ownership.

-Developing business software for the <a class="noRedirect" href="http://ovum.com/2013/04/05/ovum-industry-congress-to-provide-overview-of-the-customer-adaptive-enterprise/" target="_blank">customer-adaptive enterprise</a> means we don't commit resources to the compliance-driven 'internal' software for Accounting and Payroll (seen in typical ERP software) and instead focus on the complementary suite of 'external' applications dealing directly with customers.

-Accounting and Payroll are well served by existing vendors (such as <a class="noRedirect" href="http://www.xero.com/" target="_blank">Xero</a> and <a class="noRedirect" href="http://www.workday.com/" target="_blank">Workday</a>) and we therefore offer direct integrations with popular vendors to complete our customer's software suite.

 More information can be found at <a class="noRedirect" href="http://www.bmserp.com" target="_blank">www.bmserp.com</a>